amitxv/PC-Tuning/docs/post-install.md

 ## Configure Control Panel

-- It is not a bad idea to skim through both the legacy control panel & immersive control panel to ensure nothing is misconfigured (only takes a few minutes)
+- It is not a bad idea to skim through both the legacy control panel & immersive control panel (Settings app) to ensure nothing is misconfigured (only takes a few minutes)

 ## Configure Power Options